Table of Contents

 - Navigate to the Workflows main page.

-- Click the dropdown arrow beside the ADD WORKFLOW button.
+- Click the Add Workflow button.

 The pre-built Workflow will be created.
 Update the steps highlighted in red to save or publish the Workflow.